oxidize-rb/rb-sys/crates/rb-sys/readme.md

 ### Other features

-- `gem`: Setup boilerplate for a Ruby gem.
-- `ruby-abi-version`: Set the Ruby ABI version.
 - `ruby-macros`: Generate Rust functions for Ruby macros like `RSTRING_PTR`.
 - `global-allocator`: Report Rust memory allocations to the Ruby GC (_recommended_).
 - `ruby-static`: Link the static version of libruby.